Hidden Valley Middle School

 - Arrive to class more than 10 minutes late or leave class early without teacher permission

-You have a right to come to school and feel safe from any form of bullying.
-Bullying is unwanted, aggressive behavior that involves a real or perceived power imbalance.
-The behavior is repeated, or has the potential to be repeated, over time.
+When someone says or does something intentionally hurtful, it is repeated and they keep doing it and there becomes an imbalance of power-- even when you tell them to stop or show them that you are upset -- that is BULLYING.
 It can be physical, verbal, emotional, or cyber.
 It can involve: telling offensive jokes; derogatory statements about a person’s ethnicity, race, gender, beliefs, etc.; inappropriate touching; lewd gestures or actions; threatening language or behavior; sexual comments; and unwelcome taunting.

-Nutritional, low-cost lunches cost $2.00.
-If you buy a second lunch on the same day, you will be charged $3.30.
-You are assigned a lunch number that you will use each time you go through a line.
-Keep this number confidential.
-If you need to make a deposit to your lunch account, you may do so in the main office before school (drop-off box) or with the lunch cashier as you are buying your lunch.
-If you bring a check, it needs to be written to Hidden Valley Middle School.
+Students that would like a second lunch may purchase one for $3.50.
+Additional milk may be purchased for $.30 each.
+Funds must be available in the student's lunch account in order to make this purchase.
+If you need to make a deposit to your lunch account to purchase ala carte items you may do so in the main office before school (drop-off box).
+You will not be able to make cash deposits with the lunch cashier as you are buying your lunch.
 Vending machines are also available, but you use them at your own risk.
 There will be no refunds.

-- All food must be consumed in the cafeteria.
+- All food must be eaten in the cafeteria.

 - Clean up after yourself.

 We know that technology is a fantastic tool to help you learn, which is why we offer Chromebooks and other technology for our students to use.
 However, we know that technology also has the potential to distract your focus away from learning.
 We want technology to enhance your education, not distract from it.
 Distractions can include (but are not limited to) texting, social media, off-topic searches, and listening to music when you need to be listening to teacher instruction.